 - Control risk – whether the amount of control that has been, or will be, acquired poses a risk to national security (a higher level of control may increase the level of national security risk).

-We understand the UK’s Department for Business, Energy and Industrial Strategy (BEIS) believes there will be around 1,000 to 1,830 transactions notified each year with 70 to 95 transactions called-in for a full national security assessment.
-While these estimates were made prior to the 15 per cent threshold being removed, we think the number of transactions notified and reviewed could still be higher than this given the broad scope of the new regime.
+We understand BEIS believes there will be around 1,000 to 1,830 transactions notified each year with 70 to 95 transactions called-in for a full national security assessment.
+While these estimates were made prior to the 15 per cent threshold being removed, we think the number of transactions notified and reviewed could potentially be higher than this given the broad scope of the new regime.
+Overall levels of deal activity and whether parties generally take a cautious approach regarding voluntary notifications will also impact the number of reviews.
+BEIS recently reported that 222 notifications were submitted during the first three months of 2022, with 17 of these transactions called-in for a full assessment – which suggests that around 900 transactions might be notified each year, with around 70 called-in for a full assessment, if numbers remain at similar levels.
+However, care is needed regarding these early figures, given the short time period and suggestions from BEIS that deal activity during this period may have been negatively impacted by the COVID-19 Omicron variant.

 When does this take effect?

-The mandatory notification requirements will take effect when the new regime is up and running, i.e. January 4, 2022 (including in relation to any deals that have signed previously but where a relevant trigger event takes place after the Act comes into force).
-Accordingly, parties to any deals that might require mandatory notification should be factoring the process into their deal planning now.
+The mandatory notification requirements have applied from January 4, 2022 (including in relation to any deals that signed previously but where a relevant trigger event takes place after the Act came into force).
+Accordingly, parties to any deals that might require mandatory notification need to factor the process into their deal planning, and likewise for transactions where parties decide to submit a voluntary notification.

 What is the process/timetable?

-There will be a separate unit, the Investment Security Unit, within BEIS dealing with notifications.
-They will conduct an initial review within 30 working days of notification, after which they will either clear the transaction or call it in for a full national security assessment.
+The ISU within BEIS deals with notifications.
+They will conduct an initial review within 30 working days of notification, after which the transaction will either be cleared or called-in for a full national security assessment.
 A full assessment will itself take up to 30 working days, subject to an initial extension of 45 working days, and further potential voluntary extension if agreed with the parties.
-The clock can be stopped on the review if further information is required.
+The clock can be stopped on the review during a full assessment if further information is required.

 For mandatory notifications, clearance must be received before the transaction takes place.
-Where a mandatory notification has not been made, the Government may call-in the deal at any future point.
+Where a mandatory notification has not been made, the Secretary of State may call-in the deal at any future point, provided this is within six months of the Secretary of State becoming aware of the trigger event.

-For voluntary notifications, the parties will have the option to notify, but the Government will be able to call-in a deal for up to six months after it becomes aware of it, any time up to five years after the deal takes place.
+For voluntary notifications, the parties have the option to notify, but the Secretary of State is able to call-in a deal for up to six months after they become aware of it, any time up to five years after the deal takes place.
 A transaction under the voluntary regime but not voluntarily notified will proceed straight to a full assessment if called-in for review.

 Are there sanctions for failing to notify?